-NOTE: For vehicles equipped with the Uconnect®, the power window switches will remain active for up to 10 minutes after the ignition is cycled to the OFF position.
+NOTE: For vehicles equipped with the Uconnect, the power window switches will remain active for up to 10 minutes after the ignition is cycled to the OFF position.
 Opening either front door will cancel this feature.
 The time is programmable.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
+Refer to "Uconnect Settings" in "Multimedia" for further information.

 Never leave children unattended in a vehicle, and do not let children play with power windows.
-Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
+Do not leave the key fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
 Occupants, particularly unattended children, can become entrapped by the windows while operating the power window switches.
 Such entrapment may result in serious injury or death.

-AUTO-Down Feature
+Auto-Down Feature

-The driver door power window switch and some model passenger door power window switches have an AUTO-down feature.
-Push the window switch to the second detent, release, and the window will go down automatically.
+The driver door power window switch and the front and rear passenger doors window switches have an Auto-Down feature.

-To open the window part way, push the window switch to the first detent and release it when you want the window to stop.
+Push the window switch down for half a second and release.
+The window will go down automatically.

-To stop the window from going all the way down during the AUTO-down operation, pull up on the switch briefly.
+To stop the window from going all the way down during the Auto-Down operation, pull up or push down on the switch briefly.